 — Nizar Zein, MD (@NizarZeinMD) September 7, 2018

 For Dr. Nizar Zein, the panel’s strongest point is the experience that all the panelist brings because “each one of them has years of experience in caring for international patients,” he stated.

 He sat down along Andrea Dacquino, Director of International Business Development, Marketing, and Communications at Global Services, New York-Presbyterian; Dr. Mario A. Mendez, Corporate Vice President and Chief Medical Officer at Baptist Health, and Soraia Angiuoli, Director of Business Growth and Relationship Development for Patient Services & National Capital Region.

-He shared several reasons to believe in the Dominican Republic as a Medical Travel destination.
+He shared several reasons to believe in the Dominican Republic as a medical travel destination.

-- Is a major hub for Tourism;
+- Is a major hub for tourism;

-- Millions visit the country;
+- Millions already visit the country;

 - Located in a “very inconsistent medical care” Caribbean region and Central America;

 - It can serve the region in addition to improving the economy and the wellbeing of the country.